 I would watch shows like Project Runway and What Not to Wear to gain inspiration and gain more knowledge about fashion.

 Year after year I would ask my parents for a sewing machine to start making my own clothes until they eventually gave in.
 I loved going shopping and creating outfits for myself and my mom.
+If you are passionate about sewing and want to enhance your skills, consider taking embroidery classes to explore new techniques and add intricate details to your creations.

 I spent my summers creating collages of beautiful clothing and piecing together outfits from magazine clippings and print outs.
 I would proudly tell anyone who asked me, I was going to be a fashion designer when I grew up.